Ray Shero

 Rejean "Ray" Shero (July 28, 1962 – April 9, 2025) was an American ice hockey executive in the National Hockey League (NHL) who served as the general manager of the Pittsburgh Penguins and New Jersey Devils franchises from 2006 to 2020.

 Shero played ice hockey at the collegiate level for the St. Lawrence Saints.
 He was drafted by the Los Angeles Kings in 1982, but never played in the NHL.
 Shero was an assistant general manager for the Ottawa Senators from 1993 to 1998 and then for the Nashville Predators from 1998 to 2006.
 He served as the general manager of the Penguins from 2006 to 2014.
 During his tenure, the Penguins advanced to consecutive Stanley Cup Finals, winning a championship in 2009.
 He was fired after the Penguins' second round exit from the 2014 playoffs.
 Shero joined the Devils as general manager in May 2015, replacing Lou Lamoriello, and he held the position until being fired in January 2020.
 Shero was also an executive for the U.S. men's ice hockey team at the 2010 and 2014 Winter Olympics.

 Shero was the son of former Philadelphia Flyers and New York Rangers coach Fred Shero.

 Early life

 Rejean Shero was born on July 28, 1962, in Saint Paul, Minnesota, to Fred and Mariette Shero.
 Both of his parents were born and raised Canadians: Fred in Winnipeg and Mariette in Shawinigan, Quebec.
-His father won two Stanley Cups with the Broad Street Bullies edition of the Philadelphia Flyers in the mid-1970s as their coach.
+His father won the Stanley Cup twice with the Broad Street Bullies edition of the Philadelphia Flyers in the mid-1970s as their coach.
 Ray often went to Flyers practices with his dad and learned the ropes of NHL hockey management first hand at that time while also getting to know Terry Crisp, Pat Quinn and Jacques Plante — all Flyers assistant coaches — during that period.

 Shero played his college ice hockey for the St. Lawrence Saints, captaining the team during the 1984–85 season.
 He was drafted by the Los Angeles Kings in the 11th round of the 1982 draft, but never played in the NHL.